5. Types

 var int_8: Int8 = -20

-Similar to Int8, UInt8 is represented by 8 bits.
-However, UInt8 is unsigned, meaning it represents only positive integers, including 0.
-Since it represents only positive integers, the one bit that is usually reserved for sign is free to be used to represent values.
-Therefore, the range of UInt8 is from 0 to 255.
+Similar to Int8, UInt8 is represented by 8 bits, but it is an unsigned integer.
+Since it is unsigned the range of UInt8 is from 0 to 255.

 var uint_8: UInt8 = 20